 My research is in ethics.
 In general, I try to understand normative phenomena as they span our intrapersonal and interpersonal lives.
 Such projects tend to involve moral psychology, normative ethics, and social philosophy, along with related areas in aesthetics, philosophy of language, and metaethics.

-My dissertation (prospectus in progress) will be an expansion and reorientation of the reactive attitudes paradigm.
+My dissertation (in progress) expands and reorients the reactive attitudes paradigm to focus on "community-regulating attitudes" that don't just reinforce the moral community but manage all sorts of normative communities in all sorts of ways.
 I analyze recognizable emotional phenomena to show that not all reactive attitudes are limited to the moral community, directed towards fellow community members, or inclined towards strengthening community.
-We're left with a new core way to understand the social functions of emotions: as attempts to regulate the normative structures of a normative community of any kind.
+We're left with a new way to look at emotions and communities as sites for normativity as we practice it.

-Other projects of mine focus on how social normative concepts weaker than morality—traditions, social identities, genres—can give structure to individual lives, for good or ill.
+Other projects of mine focus on how social normative concepts weaker than morality—traditions, social identities, genres—can give structure to individual lives.

 My training is primarily in analytic philosophy.
 Other sources I'm indebted to include Aristotle, Confucianism, feminist theory, Jewish tradition/philosophy, linguistic anthropology, and Wittgenstein.